How To Find Jobs in Italy

 In addition, employment agencies are present in major cities and on the Internet.
 An applicant who already has a specific idea of where s/he would like to work can apply to these companies directly.

 Under the new legislation, illegal immigrants are liable to pay a fine of 10,000 euros (£8,700; $14,200) and can now be detained by the authorities for up to six months.
 In addition, people who knowingly house undocumented migrants can now face up to three years in prison.
+The new law also permits the formation of unarmed citizen patrol groups to help police keep order.

 To find jobs in Italy, simply type keywords into the Cosa/What box describing the kind of job you want, and enter a city, a province or postal code in the Dove/Where box.
 Then click the Trova/Find button or hit the Enter key on your keyboard.